Help for the Fitness Browser

 Information from TIGRFam, KEGG, and SEED is used to link proteins to enzyme commision (EC) numbers and hence to metabolic maps (from the last public release of KEGG).
 The EC numbers are also used to link proteins to MetaCyc pathways, along with best hits to MetaCyc.

 Fitness Browser includes links to other analysis tools (see the protein tab) as well as a homologs tab that shows the top homologs that we have fitness data for (as found by protein BLAST).
+For advice on how to use all these tools together, see Interactive tools for functional annotation of bacterial genomes.

 Growth